Game saves compatibility

 AGS games have a built-in save system that is very convenient most of the time as it automatically writes down states of the game and all objects in it, allowing to restore saved game to exactly same condition it was saved in.

-But it has one serious flaw.
-When game data is written to a save file the game objects and variables are written as lists, where separate items are not identified in any way rather than order in that list.
-Because of that, if you, the author of the game, update your game adding or removing any objects, all the saves made with a previous version of the game will become unusable.
+And then, it has one serious technical flaw.
+When game data is written to a save file the game objects and variables are written as lists, where separate items are not identified in any way rather than an order in that list.
+(This is also related to how objects are refering to each other in game internally - by using numeric IDs.)
+Because of that, adding, removing or changing an order of objects in game may make older saves incompatible, or completely unusable and impossible to load.
 Simply changing the IDs of game objects in the project tree or changing the order of the variables in script will cause previous saves to glitch, as old data will be restored into wrong objects or variables.

-This may not be the biggest issue while the game is in development, as you have multiple ways to make the game "teleport" the player character to the desired scene instead of using a save state.
-But it becomes a problem after you released your game to the public, as any update or patch that involves adding new objects or variables will render the player's saves unusable.
+This may not be the biggest issue while the game is in development, as you have multiple ways to make the game "teleport" the player character to the desired scene instead of using a previously made save.
+But it becomes a problem after you released your game to the public, as any update or patch that involves adding new objects or variables will render the player's saves unstable or unusable.

 Following article explores which changes to your game are safe and which are not in terms of keeping your game compatible with older saves, and which known methods exist to work around this problem.

-Changing the number (adding or removing) of almost all game objects will break previous saved states.
+Changing the number (adding or removing), as well as reording of almost all game objects will affect compatibility of previously made saves.
 Following types of objects contribute to this:

 In addition to that, changing the total size of variables declared in the global scope of each script (NOT local function variables) will break older save states.